Monday, December 31, 2018

 The New Apostolic Reformation is purportedly working to bring the kingdom of God to earth.
 It is also responsible for a large proportion of the church growth in Africa, Asia, and Latin America.
 It has even infiltrated denominations, with the Assemblies of God in Australia being a prime example.
 In summary, the mission of various "apostolic networks" extends far beyond the preaching of the gospel and making disciples.
 Succinctly stated, it is claimed that Jesus Christ instituted a "five-fold ministry," which is a neo-charismatic belief that all five offices mentioned in Ephesians 4:11-15 remain operative in contemporary Christianity.

 When considering the passage from Ephesians, it is important to note that the Apostle Paul wrote in the past tense.
-This is a reference to the apostles and prophets who were alive during the first century.
-The passage of Scripture being discussed is not suggesting a continuation of the two offices.
-It is not saying that God is giving or will assign apostles and prophets.
-They were a part of the church's foundation, with Christ being the chief cornerstone (Ephesians 2:20; 3:5).
-The apostles and prophets delivered to us divine revelation.
-Moreover, Scripture speaks of the performance of miracles in the past tense (2 Corinthians 12:12; Hebrews 2:3-4).
-The apostles and prophets are still edifying believers through their writings, which are self-sufficient (2 Timothy 3:15-17).
+The foundational work of the apostles and prophets was completed during the first century, laying a foundation that does not need to be repeated.
+The church's continued growth depends on obeying the foundational revelation they provided (Ephesians 2:20; 3:5).
+Ephesians 4 does not say that God is giving or will assign apostles and prophets.
+The apostles and prophets are still edifying us through their writings, which are self-sufficient (2 Timothy 3:15-17).
 God has now spoken to believers through Jesus Christ (Hebrews 1:1-2).
 The Law and the Prophets were proclaimed until John the Baptist (Luke 16:16).
 Hundreds of cults throughout history have made identical claims of receiving divine messages from God.

 1.)
 If an utterance does not come to pass, then the person who gave it is a false prophet.
 Even if someone can perform miracles, that does not necessarily mean he is approved by God.
 If a person's predictions come true only sometimes, then that also makes him a false prophet.
 People with a God-given message are always proven correct.